cjlarose/cjlarose.github.io/_posts/2016-12-31-advent-of-code-haskell.md

 stack exec -- advent2016 21
 ```

-## Use Debug.Trace when you need to do some debugging by printing to the console
+## Debug your code with Debug.Trace

 Using `ghci` can be very helpful to exercise your Haskell functions in isolation when you're debugging.
 Sometimes, though, you just need to figure out what's going on in your program by printing some values to the console.
 In JavaScript, you could add some `console.log` statements, and in Python you could `print` what you need.
 But Haskell represents side effects (like writing to `STDOUT`) explicitly in its type system, so you might think that it would be difficult to do something similar.
 In fact, there's a backdoor of sorts in `Debug.Trace` that allows you to write debugging statements without changing the type signature of the function you're debugging.